 Here at Home-Gardener we’re often asked questions about gardening and garden wood care.
-Although we may not always have the answer to every question, our gardening faq’s aim to answer some of the more commonly asked questions relating to garden wood care.
+Although we may not always have the answer to every question, our gardening faq’s aim to answer some of the more commonly asked questions.

-If you can’t find the answer to your question below, contact us using our ‘contact us‘ page and we’ll endevour to get back to you within 24 hours.
-If it’s a common question and one that we don’t already cover, we’ll add it to our gardening FAQ’s (frequently asked questions) pages.
+If you cannot find the answer to your question below, contact us using our ‘contact us‘ page and we will endeavour to get back to you within 24 hours.
+If it is a common question and one that we don’t already cover, we will add it to our gardening FAQ’s (frequently asked questions) pages.